AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/product-admin-setup.md

 ---
 # Product Admin Setup {#product-admin-setup}

 1. After you've been invited by a System Admin, you'll receive a welcome email.
-In that email, click **Get Started**.
+In that email, click **[!UICONTROL Get Started]**.

    ![](assets/admin-setup-7.png)